top of page

 Description - (HISTORICAL) **Rebels start unfixed with consolidated batteries, Union with variable release times** Hooker's plan to trap Lee was well started, but by late evening April 29th, JEB Stuart's cavalry screen had at last determined that several Corps of Hooker's army was attempting a flanking rear attack against Lee's army at Fredericksburg.
 Lee's most western located division was Anderson's division.
 Lee ordered Anderson to block the Union advance from Chancellorsville to Fredericksburg.
 Only three brigades were readily available to block Hooker's three advancing Corps.
 However, Lee soon ordered the greater portion of his army to march toward Chancellorsville.
 Speed will greatly determine victory in this fast approaching battle.
 (1st Corps will start unfixed as well as that portion on 6th Corps on the west bank of the river) Various locations have unfinished pontoon birdges.

 Analysis - This is a peculiar scenario.
 To start, the Rebels are outnumbered nearly 2 to 1.
 The Federals have a massive force coming from both flanks and Lee is caught in the middle.
 The Federals have far more artillery and practically unlimited ammunition.
 But they need to gain a ton of points to achieve a victory here.
 The only way to do that, for them, is to inflict lopsided losses on Lee’s veterans.
-That seems unlikely unless they can get on our flanks and isolate and destroy parts of our army.
-With only 46 turns I just don’t think there is enough time for the Federals to do anything grand and therefore they should be looking to just attack straight ahead without much maneuvering.
 This could have been better with more turns.
 Still, it looks like fun.

 022C.png